bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 that the name of the drive **may change** after a system reboot.

 #### Partition characteristics of an original Seagate Central Drive
-Below are the file system characteristics of a "fresh out of the box" Seagate Central drive as taken from a Seagate Central 4TB model.
+Below are the partition characteristics of a "fresh out of the box" Seagate Central drive as taken from a Seagate Central 4TB model.
 This is for reference purposes only.